 - Submission of application packages for university training does not guarantee approval for the program.
 The availability of university training funds will determine how many application packages are accepted and approved.

 - ASA (M&RA) is the final approval authority for the university training program.

-- Applicants will be evaluated competitively based on their length of civilian service with the Army, experience, education, government-related training, awards, lengthy of undergraduate or graduate degree program, motivation, mission-based need and timeliness of requesting training.
+- " Applicants will be evaluated competitively based on their length of civilian service with the Army, experience, education, government-related training, awards, length of undergraduate or graduate degree program, motivation, mission-based need, timeliness of requested training and return on value/investment.

 Development assignments are an economical and effective way to assist directorates and branches within civilian Human Resources community and to assist Human Resources careerist in enhancing their skills, knowledge, and abilities in the various Human Resources functional areas (i.e. labor relations, employee relations, staffing, training & development, classification, employee benefits, etc).
 Developmental assignments will vary in length but are usually three (3) to six (6) months in length.